Public · NYSE: DAL · CIK 27904 · SkyTeam founding member (2000)

 Single class of common stock with one vote per share, $0.0001 par value, 1,500,000,000 shares authorized, 659,669,346 issued and 653,171,237 outstanding as of December 31, 2025 (6,498,109 in treasury).
 No founder super-voting class, no dual-class equity structure, no preferred stock series outstanding.
 Delta's founder Collett Everman Woolman died in 1966; his equity stake didn't survive the 2005 Chapter 11 reorganization, which wiped out pre-petition equity in the standard Chapter 11 fashion.
 The board uses a majority-voting standard in uncontested director elections.

-Vanguard Group had previously reported beneficial ownership of 71,974,852 shares as of December 31, 2023 (Schedule 13G/A filed February 13, 2024), but on March 26, 2026 Vanguard filed an amendment to Schedule 13G reporting that it had completed an internal realignment effective January 12, 2026; under the post-realignment structure Vanguard's reported beneficial ownership is no longer above 5%.
+The Vanguard Group, Inc. had previously reported beneficial ownership of 71,974,852 shares as of December 31, 2023 (Schedule 13G/A filed February 13, 2024), but on March 26, 2026 it filed an amendment reporting that it had completed an internal realignment effective January 12, 2026 under which certain of its subsidiaries report beneficial ownership separately on a disaggregated basis — which is why The Vanguard Group, Inc. no longer appeared in the April 2026 proxy's 5%+ table while a disaggregated subsidiary (Vanguard Capital Management) crossed 5% in its own right and filed the standalone 13G above.
 The 2026 DEF 14A's directors-and-executive-officers-as-a-group ownership (22 persons) totals 5,253,482 shares — less than 1% of outstanding shares, consistent with a non-founder mature-company cap-table shape.

 Notable post-merger leadership transitions

-The Chapter 11 + Northwest merger CEO arc spans two completed CEO transitions plus two announced near-term executive-officer retirements.
+The Chapter 11 + Northwest merger CEO arc spans two completed CEO transitions, plus the 2026 executive-officer retirements and the March 2026 C-suite reshuffle.
 Recent items at the top.

 Read these primary sources